-Being in the correct category with improve your Amazon position
+Being in the correct category will improve your Amazon ranking position

 The best way to choose the correct category is to look at a range of competitive products.
 Some categories are not terribly obvious, and the easiest way to find the correct one is by studying similar products.